mrheat/doichain-core-rebase/doc/README.md

-Namecoin Core
+Doichain Core
 ==============

 Setup
 ---------------------
-[Namecoin Core](http://namecoin.org/) is the official Namecoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Namecoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Doichain Core](http://doichain.org/) is the official Doichain client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Doichain transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Namecoin Core, visit [namecoin.org](https://namecoin.org/download/).
+To download Doichain Core, visit [doichain.org](https://doichain.org/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Namecoin Core on your native platform.
+The following are some helpful notes on how to run Doichain Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/namecoin-qt` (GUI) or
+- `bin/doichain-qt` (GUI) or
-- `bin/namecoind` (headless)
+- `bin/doichaind` (headless)

 ### Windows

-Unpack the files into a directory, and then run namecoin-qt.exe.
+Unpack the files into a directory, and then run doichain-qt.exe.

 ### macOS

-Drag Namecoin-Qt to your applications folder, and then run Namecoin-Qt.
+Drag Doichain-Qt to your applications folder, and then run Doichain-Qt.

 ### Need Help?

-* See the documentation at the [Namecoin Site](https://namecoin.org) for help and more information.
+* See the documentation at the [Doichain Site](https://doichain.org) for help and more information.
-* Ask for help on [#namecoin](http://webchat.freenode.net?channels=namecoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=namecoin).
+* Ask for help on [#doichain](http://webchat.freenode.net?channels=doichain) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=doichain).
-* Ask for help on the [Namecoin forums](https://forum.namecoin.info/index.php), in the [Technical Support board](https://forum.namecoin.info/viewforum.php?f=7).
+* Ask for help on the [Doichain forums](https://forum.doichain.info/index.php), in the [Technical Support board](https://forum.doichain.info/viewforum.php?f=7).

 Building
 ---------------------